 - Tracey Kerrigan (Sophie Lee): Daddy's Girl, a certified hairdresser.
 Once featured as a contestant on the Australian version of The Price Is Right.

-- Con Petropelous (Eric Bana): an accountant, and a fanatical kickboxer who is newly married to Tracey.
+- Con Petropelous (Eric Bana): an accountant and avid kickboxer who is newly married to Tracey.
 This was Eric Bana's first cinematic role, and even here he was kicking arse!

 Darryl decides to fight the compulsory acquisition with the support of his neighbours.
 He enlists the help of his small-time suburban lawyer Dennis Denuto (Tiriel Mora), whom he has complete faith in, but Dennis's inexperience in the courtroom almost spoils the case.
 To make matters worse, the unseen and powerful consortium backing the project make very clear they are going to get their way, whether by the book or by resorting to threats and intimidation.